 But it gets even more amazing still.
 God loves this world, a world that behaves in a way that he hates, and changes the fate of those who believe from eternal punishment to eternal life, all at great personal cost to himself.
 He sends his only son, Jesus on a mission which is purposefully planned to end with his death, nailed and lifted up on a Roman cross so that we might look to him and be saved.

 And let’s not forget who it is who is doing all this – none other than Almighty God

-So you see John 3:16 is a remarkable verse, a wonderful summary of the gospel.
-But before we leave it’s worth pointing out that the ‘so’ in ‘God so love the world’ should not be understood to mean ‘how very much’ God loves the world.
+So you see, John 3:16 is a remarkable verse, a wonderful summary of the gospel.
+But before we leave it there it’s worth pointing out that the ‘so’ in ‘God so loved the world’ should not be understood to mean ‘how very much’ God loves the world.
 Though God does ‘sooooo’ love the world, the meaning here is God loves the world ‘like so’.

 This is the way God loved the world.
 He loved it like so, that he gave his only Son, that whoever believes in him should not perish but have eternal life.

 There are those who teach, even within supposedly evangelical circles, that Jesus did not die a substitutionary death on our behalf.
 They even go so far as to suggest that were God to have laid on Jesus the punishment we deserved, he would have been guilty of ‘cosmic child abuse’.
 They suggest that Jesus’ death is merely a demonstration of his love for us.
 But it’s more than just that.
 As we frequently sing, ‘… on that cross, as Jesus died, the wrath of God was satisfied’.
 Jesus’ death satisfied God’s need for justice.
 God is a God of justice and if he is to be just our sin must be punished, either by Jesus bearing it on our behalf or, alternatively, by our having to bear it ourselves.